obaker8/blog/_posts/2017-11-14-The-Gift-of-Giving-this-Holiday-Season.md

 morning, and I have a feeling all the animal lovers out there would sleep peacefully knowing they’ve given a gift that has helped a homeless cat or dog during the holiday season.

-.large {“It’s not how much we give, but how much love we put into giving” - Mother Teresa}
+.large{“It’s not how much we give, but how much love we put into giving” - Mother Teresa}

 Together we can help make sure that Santa visits everyone, including the four-legged creatures waiting on their forever homes at the shelter.
 Every year, the local Humane Societies releases their ‘wish lists’ of items that are needed most.
 Many of us